Home

 SPIRAL: Code Generation for DSP Transforms

-Proceedings of the IEEE special issue on "Program Generation, Optimization, and Adaptation," Vol. 93, No. 2, 2005, pp. 232-275
+Proceedings of the IEEE Special Issue on "Program Generation, Optimization, and Adaptation," Vol. 93, No. 2, 2005, pages 232-275

 Online Generators